 We had to tip the scale by inexpensively adjusting hazards and unsightly aspects of the home to give buyers a positive perception.

-Still, the elder trustee was reluctant to put any money into the house.
+Still, the elder executor was reluctant to put any money into the house.
 His family members who lived in the home understood Craig’s recommendation that a few fixes would bump up the estate’s ROI.

 The yellow wall color made the kitchen cabinetry look dated.